Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Related Work

-\cite{brinkmann2019dynamic} conceptualized the DBRP as an MDP and introduced a dynamic lookahead policy heuristic, albeit limited to scenarios involving a single rebalancing vehicle.
-Building upon this work, \cite{brinkmann2020multi} extended the model to incorporate multiple vehicles, proposing a coordinated lookahead policy to simultaneously address inventory and routing decisions. \cite{legros2019dynamic} applied \gls{mdp} to develop the decision-support tool for \gls{dbrp}, aiming to minimize the rate of unsatisfied users who find their station empty or full.
+\cite{brinkmann2019dynamic} formulated the DBRP as an MDP and introduced a dynamic lookahead policy heuristic, albeit limited to scenarios involving a single rebalancing vehicle.
+Building upon this work, \cite{brinkmann2020multi} extended the model to incorporate multiple vehicles, proposing a coordinated lookahead policy to simultaneously address inventory and routing decisions. \cite{legros2019dynamic} applied MDP to develop the decision-support tool for DBRP, aiming to minimize the rate of unsatisfied users who find their station empty or full.
 They implemented a one-step policy improvement method, which incrementally refines the strategy by focusing on the immediate next decision rather than a series of future actions, to identify priority stations.
-However, their approach segments the planning horizon into periods of equal length, which is subject to the same drawbacks as a discretized planning horizon typically engaged in \gls{mip} models. \cite{luo2022dynamic} designed a policy function approximation algorithm and applied the optimal computing budget allocation method to search for the optimal policy parameters for an \gls{mdp} model of dynamic rebalancing with one single vehicle.
+However, their approach segments the planning horizon into periods of equal length, which is subject to the same drawbacks as a discretized planning horizon typically engaged in MIP models. \cite{luo2022dynamic} designed a policy function approximation algorithm and applied the optimal computing budget allocation method to search for the optimal policy parameters for an MDP model of dynamic rebalancing with one single vehicle.

-As an extension of traditional \gls{mdp}, Multi-agent Markov Decision Processes allow for concurrently operating multiple decision-making agents.
-Within an MMDP framework, each agent aims to determine its optimal strategy, while considering both its actions and those of other agents.
-As multi-agent systems become more prevalent in various domains such as robotics \citep{mahajan2019maven, honig2016multi}, transportation \citep{bazzan2009multi, fagnant2018dynamic}, and gaming \citep{leibo2017multi, moravvcik2017deepstack}, the importance of developing effective and scalable algorithms for MMDPs continues to grow \citep{yang2018mean}.

-The existing literature clearly demonstrates the potential of \gls{mdp} to more effectively address \gls{dbrp} planning.
-Its application in this domain is still evolving and further research is required to overcome challenges, such as their computational complexity, the choice of time discretization, and vehicle synchronization for more accurate and efficient decision-making.
+Overall, the current literature highlights the potential of MDPs in addressing DBRP, but their application remains in early stages.
+Further research is needed to tackle key challenges, including computational complexity, time discretization choices, and vehicle synchronization, to improve accuracy and efficiency in decision-making.